-The dentist explained the methods they used to help patients understand their treatment options.
-These included for example photographs, study models and X-ray images.
+The dentists explained the methods they used to help patients understand their treatment options.
+These included photographs, study models, videos, X-ray images and an intra-oral camera.

 Are services responsive to people's needs?

 We found this practice was providing responsive care in accordance with the relevant regulations.